 Let’s use a quick hypothetical to show how this doctrine could impact your exchange.
 Suppose, for instance, that immediately after receiving your replacement real property, you transfer ownership of this property to a partnership entity.
 And also suppose that, prior to the exchange, you established this partnership entity with no apparent reason or motive.
 In this scenario, you would run the risk of triggering the application of the step transaction doctrine, and the end result could be disqualification of section 1031 because of the fact that partnership interests are not exchangeable under section 1031 in its current form.

 CWS Capital Partners has experienced staff members who understand these kinds of minute details and who know how to use their expertise to help you steer clear of undesirable outcomes.
-If you want to begin a smooth, hassle-free exchange, reach out to us today.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.